 Time and time again I have people who are born into Islam tell me how “lucky” I am to have such an opportunity, but I remind them that it isn’t luck that’s on my side – it’s Allah.
 Allah in his infinite wisdom, has written this job for me and I’m incredibly humbled and thankful to do what I do.
 Although many times my job can be mentally and physically exhausting, the satisfaction I receive from guiding Allah’s honored guests in the most sacred place on earth, makes every difficulty throughout the journey completely worth it.

 Every year that I have prepared myself for Hajj, I am asked by a number of Muslims what they should consider before making the intention to perform Hajj for themselves.
-In all honesty, there are many things to take into consideration; whether it be financial, spiritual, social, personal, etcetera.
+In all honesty, there are many things to take into consideration; whether it be financial, spiritual, social, or personal.
 I will say however, that each person who is blessed with the opportunity to go to Hajj has an obligation to prepare themselves before embarking on this life changing experience and should do everything possible to prepare for the journey ahead.

 I won’t get into the fiqh (Juristic) issues- that are for your local scholar to answer.
 I’m here as your sister in Islam to help give you some practical advice based on lots of personal experience and what I have seen work for the other hajji’s on their journeys.

 Everyone knows that the prices for Hajj packages can vary.
 From what I have heard through the masjid-aunty grape-vine is that prices have soared drastically in the last few decades.
 Hajj packages today can range anywhere from $6,000 upwards to $20,000 USD.